sneas/img-comparison-slider/README.md

 ## Styling

+Some styling techniques and ideas could be, possibly, found in the [demo](https://sneas.github.io/img-comparison-slider).

-The component could be styled with the help of CSS3 variables.
+The component items such as default handle or divider could be styled with the help of CSS3 variables.

 Example: